The Russia Investigations: Big Implications For The New Supreme Court Justice

 This would be a dispute for the ages and it would likely go before the top courts in the land — likely the D.C.
 Circuit and then, potentially, the Supreme Court.

-Legal experts who've been asked to opine about this scenario have said in the past they thought that ultimately, Trump would lose.
+Legal experts who've been asked to opine about this scenario have said that they thought that ultimately, Trump would lose.
 The Supreme Court ruled, for example, that President Richard Nixon had to surrender tapes and other evidence in the Watergate matter.
 The court later ruled that President Bill Clinton had to comply with a subpoena in a civil lawsuit brought against him.

 These, plus other precedents, add up to a sense that the high court might find for Mueller in his theoretical case against Trump — unless, of course, it doesn't.